Title: Protected professional titles

 In several jurisdictions, the use of some professional titles is restricted to people holding a valid and recognised license to practice.
 Unqualified individuals who use these reserved titles may be fined or jailed.
 Protected titles may be limited to those professions that require a bachelor's degree or higher and a state, provincial, or national license.

 Usage varies between countries.
-For example, in the United Kingdom "nutritionist" and "psychologist", titles protected in many countries, are not protected, and anybody can so describe themselves, while "dietitian" and "chartered psychologist" (and many specialist psychologist terms) are protected.
+For example, in the United Kingdom nutritionist and psychologist, titles protected in many countries, are not protected, and anybody can so describe themselves, while dietitian and clinical psychologist (and many specialist professional psychologists) are protected.
 An international survey on the different protection of terms for psychologists found wide differences in regulations across different jurisdictions.